 Didn’t think pets suffered from allergies?
 Well, surprise!
 They sure do!
 Dog allergies and cat allergies are one of the most common problems we see in pets from Dallas, McKinney, Frisco, Plano, Prosper, Richardson and Allen and Carrolton.
 In truth the problem is probably much larger than that – it is often said that Dallas is the “Allergy Capital of Texas.”

-Pet allergies (also known as atopy) vary greatly in both their severity and age of onset.
-Dog allergies can start as early as 3 months and progress through to old age.
-Symptoms of pet allergies may be so mild at first that they are barely noticeable but allergy symptoms are almost always progressive and usually become clinically apparent before 3 years of age.
+Pet allergies vary greatly in both their severity and age of onset.
+Dog allergies can start at any time.
+Some start as early as 3 months and progress through to old age.
+Symptoms of pet allergies may be so mild at first that they are barely noticeable but allergy symptoms are almost always progressive and often become clinically apparent before 3 years of age.
 Among humans, the nose is the primary target of allergies, and hay fever symptoms predominate.
-Among dogs and cats, the skin is the major allergy target organ, so itching and scratching are the main symptoms.
+Among dogs and cats, the skin is the major allergy target organ, so itching, scratching,licking, hair loss and rashes are the main symptoms.
 How often have you seen your dog or itching or scratching for no obvious reason?
 It could be allergies.

 Depending on what they are allergic to, some dogs and cats have seasonal allergies while others are itchy and scratchy all year long.
 The biggest offenders in our area are tree pollens, grass and weed pollens, mold spores and the house dust mites.
 Food allergies are also a common offender.
 WebMD also has a decent write up on dog allergies that might be worth a look.